imjoy-team/ImJoy/docs/i2k_tutorial.md

 !> **For python plugin with type=`web-python`, we have no support for `async/await` yet.
 We are current waiting for the [asyncio support](https://github.com/iodide-project/pyodide/issues/245) in the Pyodide project.** For now, you have to switch the type to `native-python` or use callback style (see below) in `web-python` plugins.

+!> When using asyncio in Python, a good practice is to avoid running heavy computation directly in the main thread, instead, you can [use executors](https://pymotw.com/3/asyncio/executors.html) (Threads and Processes).
+You can also use the default thread executor by doing: `loop.run_in_executor(None, my_heavy_computation, arg1, arg2...)`.

 #### Callback, Promise and Async/Await